farah-maria/word-salad/README.md

 <center><img src="assets/images/logo.png" alt="word-salad logo" width="10%"/></center>
 <br>

-I am aware that the image is too small to be distinctive as a favicon, and I would work on having a clearer one if I had the opportinity to work on the project again.
+I am aware that the image is too small to be distinctive as a favicon, and I would work on having a clearer one if I had the opportunity to work on the project again.

 -_The Quiz_-